Who Is David Berkowitz?

 'Son of Sam' Dog

 During questioning, Berkowitz explained that he had been commanded to kill by his neighbor Sam Carr, who sent messages to Berkowitz through his dog, a demon-possessed Labrador retriever named “Harvey.”
-Due to his outrageous claims, Berkowitz underwent numerous psychological evaluations, but was declared “competent” to stand trial.
+Due to his outrageous claims, Berkowitz underwent numerous psychological evaluations but was declared “competent” to stand trial.
 In 1978 Berkowitz pled guilty to the six killings, as well as nearly 1,500 fires he had set in and around New York City.
 He received 25-years-to-life for each murder.
 Berkowitz’s sentencing hearing was dramatic — he tried to jump out of a window of the seventh-floor courtroom upon hearing the judge’s decision.

 Since his arrest, Berkowitz has retracted his possessed dog “Son of Sam” story — claiming “It was all a hoax, a silly hoax” as seen in his March 20, 1979 letter to his psychiatrist, Dr. David Abrahamsen.
 He also made statements that he had been part of a violent cult that helped him carry out the murders and that fellow members John and Michael Carr (Sam Carr's sons) assisted him.
-Berkowitz has been substantial sums of money to share his story.
+Berkowitz has been paid substantial sums of money to share his story.
 However, nearly all states — including New York — have since passed laws, sometimes known as “Son of Sam laws,” that prevent convicted criminals from financially profiting from books, movies, or other enterprises related to their crimes.
 Although there are numerous media renditions of the Son of Sam case, Berkowitz does not financially profit from any works by him or anyone else.

 In 1996 Yonkers police reopened Berkowitz’s case to investigate some of his claims, but since there's been no significant findings, the investigation has been suspended, but remains unclosed.
 Although he has been put up for parole on numerous occasions (most recently in 2016 and he will be eligible for parole for the 16th time in 2018), he has been consistently denied release.
 Berkowitz is currently serving his time in Shawangunk Correctional Facility in Wallkill, New York.

-Books & Other Works
+Books and Other Works

 While in prison, Berkowitz has become an evangelical Christian.
 Instead of "Son of Sam," he now prefers "Son of Hope” as seen in his book, Son of Hope: The Prison Journals of David Berkowitz (2006) and featured on his website (run by his supporters) because he is not allowed access to the Internet).
 In his book and on the site, he provides an apology to his victims and their families.
 In prison, Berkowitz continues to write journal essays on faith and repentance as well as contribute to school-based projects for students in psychology, criminology, and sociology who want to learn more about the criminal mind and the criminal justice system.